DevMaverickTeam/ADR-structure/README.md

 ## Why and when should you use ADRs?

 ### Why
-We needed a better overview of what changes were made in the past and why.
+We needed a better overview of what changes/decisions were made in the past and why.

 In most projects you use a git repository and you might have a project management tool like Clubhouse.